 Table 4.
 There was not a significant difference in the overall waiting time to surgery between the groups.
 However, there was a prominent trend towards a shorter waiting time in the subset of patients admitted on Friday with a reduced mean waiting time from 48.6hrs to 23.5hrs (p value 0.060).

+There is a significant difference for ISS and LOS between pre and post, list the value and p value.

+For los: